 A name change doesn’t change your credit score/history

-If you end up changing your last name, it won't have an effect on your credit history.
+If you end up changing your last name, it won’t have an effect on your credit history.
 The only change that you can expect is that your credit profile will be updated with your new last name.
-Your maiden name will continue appearing on your credit reports, which means creditors can still access your credit history using that surname.
+Your maiden name will continue appearing on your credit reports.
+This means creditors can still access your credit history using your previous surname.

-Just as your credit score is unique to you and you alone, your credit history is yours to keep as well.
-Both are linked to your personal information, notably your Social Security number (which also does not change with your name change).
+Just as your credit score is unique to you and you alone, your credit history is just yours as well.
+Both are linked to your personal information, notably your Social Security number (which remains the same, even if you change your name.)